Wild Eats for Wilderness Survival

 What Is The UET?

 A skill taught in the United States Army Survival Manual, the universal edibility test is a technique for systematically assessing various parts of an unknown tree, shrub, herb, grass, fern, or moss to determine if it is edible.
 It’s a skill that can be useful in dire emergency situations but is one that requires great caution and experience.

-I was raised in a rural area and eating wild plants was a natural progression in my journey to adulthood.
+I was raised in a rural area and eating wild vegetation was a natural progression in my journey to adulthood.
 Popping a few berries and tasty leaves is a regular part of my hiking adventures, but it’s never something I do without caution.
 A single misidentification can have fatal consequences, or at least give you a case of diarrhea you do not want to have.

 Why Eat Wild Plants?

 If you’re on a hike and looking to capitalize on whatever resources are around you, edible plants can supplement your diet (hello, ultra lightweight hikers).
-Fresh, sun warm berries are incredibly delicious, and a few pieces of the aforementioned wood sorrel can add a bright and tangy taste to your campsite cooking.
+Fresh, sun-warm berries are incredibly delicious, and a few pieces of the aforementioned wood sorrel can add a bright and tangy taste to your campsite cooking.

 But before you start sampling the greenery…